Token Burning: What is it, Why do it?

 That’s a great question – and the answer can be found with a quick recap of the dynamics of supply and demand.

 Value is a function of both supply and demand.
 The higher the demand for a given asset, generally the higher its value.
 And conversely, the lower the supply, the higher its value.
-So where the supply of a given coin or token is fixed (Bitcoin is a prime example of this, with the underlying smart contract ensuring on 21 million BTC can ever be generated) there is scope to impact its value by destroying some of that supply.
+So where the supply of a given coin or token is fixed (Bitcoin is a prime example of this, with the underlying smart contract ensuring that only 21 million BTC can ever be generated), there is scope to impact its value by destroying some of that supply.

-This can be utilized for a number of ends, including increasing token value, producing value stability or in some cases, being creative with the concept of value, as we’re currently seeing with some clever NFT art collections.
+This can increase token value, produce value stability or in some cases, be creative with the concept of value.
+Something we currently see with some clever NFT art collections.

 Let’s look at some key use cases for token burning, to get a better understanding of this dynamic in action.